Holding Cash as the Market Prices a Hike, Not a Cut

 Holding the defensive book through this morning's Personal Consumption Expenditures (PCE) print and a broken Bitcoin cycle line.
-Headline PCE landed at 3.8% year-over-year, core at 3.3%.
+Headline PCE landed at 3.

 Kevin Warsh started as Fed Chair Friday.
 His first Federal Open Market Committee meeting is June 16-17.
 The 10-year Treasury yield closed Monday at 4.61%, the highest in a year.